openssl/openssl/.github/PULL_REQUEST_TEMPLATE.md

 Contributors guide: https://github.com/openssl/openssl/blob/master/CONTRIBUTING

-Other than that, provide a description above this comment if there isn't one already, and if it fixes a github issue, add 'Fixes #XXXX' (without quotes) as well.
+Other than that, provide a description above this comment if there isn't one already

+If this fixes a github issue, make sure to have a line saying 'Fixes #XXXX' (without quotes) in the commit message.
 -->

 ##### Checklist